Coos Bay School District Schools partner with Sodexo to provide healthy, nutritious meals to our students.

 Note: If you received a Notice of Eligibility letter from Adult and Family Services, give a copy of that notice to the school.
 You do not need to complete a meal application.
 The information on your application is used only to determine whether or not your child is eligible for free or reduced-price meals.
 Student’s name and eligibility status can be released to other Federal child nutrition or education programs and State health and education programs.
 Any other information on your application can only be released with your written approval.
 You will be notified by mail if your application is approved or denied.

-How To Apply In Person or By Mail For Free or Reduced Price Meals
+How to Apply In Person, By Email, or By Mail for Free or Reduced Meals

 Coos Bay School District